open-estuary/estuary/doc/Readme.4D02.md

     cp arch/arm64/boot/dts/hisilicon/hip05-d02.dtb ../build/D02/binary
     popd
 ```
-More detail about distributions, please refer to Distributions_Guide.txt
+More detail about distributions, please refer to [Distributions_Guide.md](https://github.com/open-estuary/estuary/blob/master/doc/Distributions_Guide.4All.md).

-More detail about toolchains, please refer to Toolchains_Guide.txt
+More detail about toolchains, please refer to [Toolchains_Guide.md]().

-More detail about how to deploy target system into D02 board, please refer to Deployment_Manual.txt.
+More detail about how to deploy target system into D02 board, please refer to [Deployment_Manual.md](https://github.com/open-estuary/estuary/blob/master/doc/Toolchains_Guide.4All.md).

-More detail about how to debug, analyse, diagnose system, please refer to Armor_Manual.txt
+More detail about how to debug, analyse, diagnose system, please refer to [Armor_Manual.md](https://github.com/open-estuary/estuary/blob/master/doc/Armor_Manual.4All.md).

-More detail about how to benchmark system, please refer to Caliper_Manual.txt
+More detail about how to benchmark system, please refer to [Caliper_Manual.md](https://github.com/open-estuary/estuary/blob/master/doc/Caliper_Manual.4All.md).

-More detail about how to access remote boards in OpenLab, please refer to Boards_in_OpenLab.txt
+More detail about how to access remote boards in OpenLab, please refer to [Boards_in_OpenLab.md](https://github.com/open-estuary/estuary/blob/master/doc/Caliper_Manual.txt.4All).